 National Honor Society

-Students who have a grade-point average of 3.2 after their freshman year can apply for admission to the school's National Honor Society Chapter.
+Students who have a grade-point average of 3.2 after their freshman year can apply for admission to the school's National Honor Society (NHS) chapter.
 Applications are available during First Term and during the beginning of Winter Term from NHS officers and the faculty advisors.
 Students are considered for admission by a faculty board based on the following areas: scholarship, leadership, character, and service.

 Applications for the NHS are accepted twice per academic year (typically during First Term and Winter Term).
 Inductions take place in the Fall and Winter Terms.
 Application cycles are announced by NHS officers in Convocation, and applications can be obtained from the President.